RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

-Table~\ref{table:benchmarks} lists the benchmarks (from QASMBench \cite{li2022qasmbench} and SupermarQ \cite{tomesh2022supermarq}) that we evaluate our compilation scheme on.
-These benchmarks were chosen as a representative set from QASMBench (\textit{medium} and \textit{large} suites) and Supermarq since these benchmarks span a large range of Rz gate to CNOT gate ratio ($\approx 1 - 6.5$) and number of qubits (from $13$ qubits to $420$ qubits).
-In addition to this, these benchmarks also represent wide range of gate densities.
+Table~\ref{table:benchmarks} lists the benchmarks (from QASMBench \cite{li2022qasmbench} and SupermarQ \cite{tomesh2022supermarq}) that we evaluate \acronym{} on.
+These benchmarks were chosen as a representative set from QASMBench (\textit{medium} and \textit{large} suites) and Supermarq since these benchmarks span a large range of Rz gate to CNOT gate ratios ($\approx 1$ to $\approx 6.5$) and number of qubits (from $13$ qubits to $420$ qubits).
+These benchmarks also represent a wide range of gate densities.
 For example, \textit{wstate} and \textit{qft} circuits are largely sequential while \textit{ising} circuits are largely parallel.
-Most importantly, these benchmarks are chosen because they contain small angle rotations in the given representation.
-Other benchmarks which contain only deterministically prepared gates, e.g. Clifford's only will behave identically in the static and dynamic cases.
+Most importantly, these benchmarks are chosen because they contain continuous angle rotations in the given representation.
+Other benchmarks which contain only deterministically prepared gates, e.g. programs with only Cliffords will behave identically in the static and realtime cases.